Rémi Chayé’s Annecy Prizewinner ‘Calamity Jane’ to Stream on The Animation Showcase

 Sea,” “Long Way North”).

-“Calamity Janes” opened in France’s theaters in October, grossing more than $1 million in a couple weeks before the shut down of cinemas due to the pandemic.
+“Calamity Jane” opened in France’s theaters in October, grossing more than $1 million in a couple weeks before the shut down of cinemas due to the pandemic.

 “We’ve put so much into the making of ‘Calamity Jane’ these past five years that it is truly heartbreaking not to be able to share it more widely due to the COVID-19 situation,” said Henri Magalon and Claire La Combe at Maybe Movies.